moov-io/watchman/docs/indexing.md

 If name-token candidates would cover most of the partition (default threshold: half the partition size), Watchman scores the full partition instead—token pruning would not save work.

-Candidate index membership checks use binary search over sorted partition slices (no per-query partition maps).
+Candidate index membership checks intersect sorted posting lists with the (sorted) partition.
 Duplicate postings are removed with sort + compact.

 Always pass **`type`** (and **`source`** when appropriate) on `/v2/search` for the best latency.
 See [Performance](/watchman/performance/) for concurrency, admission control, and tuning.